anvaka/common-words/README.md

 ### Application structure

 I'm using vue.js as my rendering framework.
 Mostly because it's very simple and fast.
-Single file components and hot reload makes a great cherry on top of a cake.
+Single file components and hot reload make a great cherry on top of a cake.

 The entire application state is stored in a [single object](https://github.com/anvaka/common-words/blob/master/web/src/state/appState.js) and individual language files are loaded when user selects them from a drop down.